If generative AI is the answer, what is the question?

 \subsubsection{AI-Generated Content Detection}

 AI-generated content detection, especially AI-generated text detection~\cite{fraser2025detecting}, is an emerging area with broad and important applications.
+Related work on detecting AI-generated images and video, most prominently deepfakes, has explored similar statistical and machine learning approaches for distinguishing synthetic from natural content~\cite{mirsky2021creation}.
 Such systems can help enforce compliance with policies, for example by preventing the use of AI tools for reviewing academic papers or completing course homework.
 They can also support efforts to combat online misinformation by clearly identifying and tagging AI-generated material.
 Finally, detection tools can benefit AI development itself, since training AI models on AI-generated content without safeguards can lead to model collapse.
 In what follows, we focus on the theoretical and methodological foundations of AI content detection.